A Strong Haken's Theorem: Reducing edges and

-Consider an innermost loop, consisting of a vertex $p \in \Sss \cap S$ and an edge (the loop) lying in a component $D $ of $ \Ddd$.
-Together, they define a circle $c$ in $S$ lying in the boundary of the $3$-manifold $A_- = A - \eta(D)$.
-The circle $c$ bounds a disk $E$ in $S$ which, by the classic argument noted above, intersects $\Sss$ only in reducing edges.
-It follows immediately that $c$ is null-homotopic in $A_-$ and then by Dehn's lemma that it bounds an embedded disk $E'$ entirely in $A_-$.
+Consider an innermost loop, consisting of a vertex $p \in \Sss \cap S$ and an edge lying in a component $D $ of $ \Ddd$.
+Together, they define a circle $c$ in $S$ that bounds a disk $E \subset S$ whose interior, by the argument of \cite[Proposition 2.2]{ST}), contains only isolated vertices and so intersects $\Sss$ only in reducing edges.
+Remembering that we are taking $A = M - \eta(\Sss)$, the $3$-manifold $A_- = A - \eta(D)$ can be viewed as $M - \eta(D \cup \Sss)$, so $c$ is parallel in $E$ to a circle $c'$ in $\bdd A_-$ bounding a subdisk $E_-$ of $E$. $E_-$ is the complement in $E$ of the collar in $E$ between $c$ and $c'$.
+Since $E_-$ intersects $\Sss$ only in reducing edges, it follows immediately that $c'$ is null-homotopic in $A_-$ and then by Dehn's lemma that it bounds an embedded disk $E'$ entirely in $A_-$.

 By standard innermost disk arguments we can find such an $E'$ so that its interior is disjoint from $\Ddd$.
 Now split $D$ in two by compressing the loop to the vertex along $E'$ and replace $D$ in $\Ddd$ by these two pieces, creating a new complete (for $\hat{A}$) collection of disks and annuli $\Ddd'$, with $|\bdd \Ddd' \cap S| \leq |\bdd \Ddd \cap S| -2$.
 Since we have introduced no new vertices, this contradicts our assumption that $(|\Sss \cap S|, |\bdd \Delta \cap S|)$ is minimal. \end{proof}